-2.7 Rolling stock Acceptance Process Guidelines
+3.4.1 Rolling stock Acceptance Process Guidelines

-All rolling stock running on the Luxembourg rail network must have a valid authorization.
+All rolling stock running on the National Rail Network must have a valid authorization.

 The authorization procedures for railway vehicles are defined by Commission Regulation (EU) 2018/545 of 4 April 2018 establishing the practical arrangements for the authorization process for railway vehicles and for authorization by type of railway vehicle in accordance with the Directive (EU) 2016/797 of the European Parliament and of the Council.